fbernutz/die-himmelstraeumerin-blog/Content/about/index.md

 I'm iOS developer from Nuremberg, Germany.

 My focus is building apps with **user experience and accessibility** in mind.
 In my free time, I enjoy being outside for climbing, running, and other kinds of sports.
-No motivation for any side projects at the moment.
+No any side projects at the moment.

 Potentially interested in speaking at conferences about:

 - accessibility
 - design systems